kmwang123/cme211-notes/lecture-10/lecture-10.md

 * American Standard Code for Information Interchange (ASCII) is typically used to encode text information

+Assigns binary number to each letter, each character represents 7 bits, represent 128 characters

 * Characters, numbers, symbols, etc. are encoded using 7 bits (although on modern computers they would typically use 8 bits)

   * `A` maps to `1000001` in binary or 65 in decimal
   * `B` maps to `1000010` in binary or 66 in decimal

+  python 2: strings are ascii
+  python 3: strings in unicode format, up to 32 bits

 ### Computer storage of a number